DanNixon/FP_StreamTimelapse/cloud_streaming/README.md

 This also allows uploading of the timelapse frames to a server and having the server create the timelaspe video, this simplifies the process of exporting content form the Pi and allows the PI to capture for a longer period of time (assuming a stable internet connection is available) as frames that have been uploaded will be automatically deleted.

+A CSV log of the GPS data is also stored in ```gps.log``` which is added to on every upload of a streaming frame.

 Requirements
 ------------